Hoblirm/CppConsole/README.md

 - **#include** - same syntax as C.  This will include the specified header file.
 - **using namespace** - same sytax as C.  This will include the specified namespace.
 - **static** - same syntax as C.  This will declare static variables and methods.  **All methods defined within CppConsole must be declared as static or you'll recieve a syntax error.
 - **!** - use in place of a semi-colon to force a single execution.
 This command cannot be used within methods or if-statements.
 However, it can be applied to the end of a large if-statement block.
-See the example below for more information about preventing re-execution.
+See the examples below for more information about preventing re-execution.
 - **@** - works the same as '!' except it will evaluate the command and print it to the screen.
 Some commands cannot be printed, and will not execute if they cannot be printed.
-This should be used in place of cout/printf since they can cause re-executed output.
+This should be used in place of cout/printf to avoid re-executed output.
 - **reload!** - reloads CppConsole and resets all declared variables and included header files.
 - **exit** - This will exit CppConsole.